TeoMendoza/TerminalFighter/DesignRetrospective.md

 ---

-#### Goblin
+#### The Goblin
 - Concept: A reckless, high-damage character with a chaotic, energetic playstyle.
 - Abilities:
   - **Passive - Comeback Tank:** When below 33% HP, gains a permanent speed increase.
 This makes him more mobile in late fights and enhances punish potential with abilities like Slam.
   - **Active 1 - Slam:** A high-impact, stun-heavy ability for punishing opponents.
   - **Active 2 - Carb Up:** Temporarily reduces incoming damage and boosts movement speed, allowing reckless but forgiving play.
 - Strengths: Feels powerful and fun to play.
-The kit is forgiving to less technical players, while still enabling fast-paced punishes for skilled ones.
-Carb Up gives him strong defensive flexibility, and the passive ensures exciting comebacks.
+The kit is forgiving to less technical players, while still enabling fast-paced punishes and defensive flexibility for skilled ones.
 - Weaknesses: Relatively stationary outside of Carb Up and passive speed buff.
 Vulnerable once abilities are on cooldown.
-Has fewer creative outplay options compared to Ninja, which limited his long-term depth.
+Has fewer creative outplay options, which limits his long-term depth.

 ## 4. Strengths (What Worked)
 - Abilities felt rewarding: Testers consistently enjoyed using abilities to outplay opponents.
 Kits complemented mobility and created distinct playstyles.